BrewBlox/brewblox-documentation/docs/dev/decisions/20240227_sequence_variables.md

 ## Requirements

-There are five functional requirements for the implementation, and two non-functional requirements.
+There are five functional requirements for the implementation:

 - Variables are identified using a human-readable key.
 - Values are stored on the controller.